-After you publish a signup form, your next step will likely be analyzing how it’s performing so that you can iterate and optimize.
+After you publish a signup form, you'll want to analyze how it’s performing so that you can iterate and optimize.
 At an individual level, you can head to the Signup Forms tab and select the form that you would like to review.
 Once you click into a given form, you will see an overview of its performance.

 In your Analytics Dashboard, you can also measure signup form performance across a number of different forms to gain insight into how your forms are performing as a whole.